digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  A new interface instance can be added to a template.

-The following table summarizes the changes that SCU supports.
-Please consult the detailed documentation below for additional information.
+The following table summarizes the changes supported by that SCU.
+Consult the detailed documentation below for additional information.

 +-----------------+---------------+------------+-----------------------------------+